tomchapin/Enhanced-Payment-Entry-for-FreshBooks/readme.txt

 The goal of this app is to help Freshbooks users enter received payments (such as checks) and apply them to client invoices in Freshbooks.

-Some of the features include:
+Some of the features will include:
  - Multi-step wizard
  - Mass entry of payments all from one screen (broken down per-client)
  - Intelligent automated application of payments to invoices (attempts to